 During these visits home, the full magnitude of Needles’s predicament became apparent to me.
 The town has made small attempts to combat the ever spreading blight, but with limited success.
 In 2011, several colorful murals celebrating local history popped up around town.
 They were painted by an itinerant sign painter who stopped in Needles for a while, and they certainly made the town look less dreary.
 But this “beautification” project came to an abrupt end when the painter skipped town with money he’d been paid for a number of unfinished murals.

 In the months that followed, the city government worked with the landlord of the vacated building to find another tenant, promising to bring in a new grocery store.
-In July of this year, the new tenant opened for business: a 99 Cents Only store, which, alongside a dizzying array of shabby items made in the sweatshops of the global south, sells eggs, milk, and some produce.
-The large façade had been painted fuchsia, turquoise, and blue, the brand colors of the 99 Cents Only store—bright, garish, joyful colors whose promise is belied by the dusty tans of the encroaching desert.
+In July of 2014, the new tenant opened for business: a 99 Cents Only store, which, alongside a dizzying array of shabby items made in the sweatshops of the global south, sells eggs, milk and some produce.
+The large façade had been painted fuchsia, turquoise and blue, the brand colors of the 99 Cents Only store—bright, garish joyful colors whose promise is belied by the dusty tans of the encroaching desert.

 Starting a farmers market amid the relentless decay seemed to me like an admirable gesture of defiance.
 Still, what used to happen everyday at Bashas’ or Mudshark Pizza now happens only once a month.
 No amount of farmers markets can change the fact that Needles has been permanently diminished.
 And no matter how alienating life in small-town America can be, it is one of the wonders of capitalism that it can always make it worse.
 The only consolation is that, while the passage of time may be inevitable and immutable, the forces of accumulation are not.
 They are human and historical, which means they can be ruthlessly, joyfully destroyed.